FAQs:

 Horse Behavior and Equine Consulting

 Mare and gelding sharing a moment of affection, comfort.
-Pair bonding.
-Touching heads.
+The mare was new to the stable and was experiencing separation anxiety.

 • No, we don’t train horses directly.
 We work with people to better understand their horse’s behavior, body language, environment and emotional well-being.
-We often collaborate with trainers to support horses as they learn a new job or settle into training.
+We often collaborate with trainers to support horses as they step into new roles or adapt to the demands of a training program.

 • We work with anyone who lives, rides, or works with horses.
-That includes people caring for a single companion horse, competitive riders, barn managers, handlers and other equine professionals.
+That includes people caring for a single companion horse, competitive riders and trainers, barn managers, handlers and other equine professionals.
 If you're looking for science-based horse behavior support or want to improve your relationship with your horse, we’d love to help.

 • We begin by learning about your horse’s full life: how they spend their time, what they eat, what they enjoy and what stresses them.
 We review veterinary history, farrier and training notes and may ask for videos or schedule an in-person visit.
 From there, we explore the root of the behavior and offer practical steps to support your horse’s needs.